Exploring the Doge's Palace in Venice: A Visitor's Guide

 These rooms on the second floor of the east wing are surprisingly small.
 Each Doge furnished his apartments himself, and Napoleon made off with what was left, but even scantly furnished, the apartments are interesting for their art and décor.
 The most elaborate is the Sala degli Scarletti with a carved ceiling; a 1501 fireplace by Antonio and Tullio Lombardo; and two frescoed lunettes, one by Titian.
 In the Sala dello Scrutinio, you'll see Tintoretto's The Conquest of Zara, and the Sala Erizzo has a 16th-century ceiling and marble and stucco chimneypiece.
 In a small picture gallery at the back of the suite are works by Giovanni Bellini, Boccaccio Boccaccino, Tiepolo, and Tintoretto, as well as some painted wood panels of demons by Hieronymus Bosch.

-Regular public admission to the palace does not include the infamous prisons, where Casanova made his legendary and daring escape in 1755.
-But several private tours take small groups through the dank and dimly lit cells in the depths of the pozzi (wells) and into Casanova's cell.
-Almost no one escaped, and especially feared were the piombi, low narrow cells right under the lead roof that were like furnaces in summer.
+Regular public admission to the palace does not include the infamous prison cells where Casanova made his legendary and daring escape in 1755.
+But several private tours take small groups through the dank and dimly lit cells in the depths of the pozzi (wells) and into Casanova's cell on the uppermost level.
+Almost no one escaped, and especially feared were these piombi, or leads, low cells right under the lead roof that were like furnaces in summer.

 Where to Stay near the Doge's Palace